James Wharton (racing driver): 2024

 For his main campaign, Wharton moved up to the Formula Regional European Championship, once again driving for Prema Racing, alongside former Italian F4 rivals Rafael Câmara and Ugo Ugochukwu.
 He finished on the podium in the opening race of the season at Hockenheim Before the season, he stated that he had "even more motivation to prove myself" after being dropped from the Ferrari Driver Academy.
 He started on pole position for the second race, but an incident with Pedro Clerot led to him retiring from the race.
-Similar misfortune would befall him in Spa and Zandvoort, with a crash in qualifying at the former leading to a DNS in race one followed by another podium in race two, and a pole position at the latter leading to two non-points finishes.
+Similar misfortune would befall Wharton in Spa and Zandvoort, with a crash in qualifying at the former leading to a DNS in race one followed by another podium in race two, and a pole position at the latter leading to two non-points finishes.

 However, Wharton's season began to turn around at Mugello, where he took his maiden Formula Regional win in race two.
 In Paul Ricard, he started 24th for race 2 following a puncture in qualifying, but made up fifteen positions to finish ninth.
 He followed it up with a pair of third places in Imola, and another win at Red Bull Ring, this time from pole position.
 A perfect weekend in Barcelona, where he won both races from pole position, propelled him to second overall in the standings.
 Another double third place in the Monza finale solidified himself as runner-up in the championship, having taken four wins, four poles, ten podiums and 234 points.

 Wharton also participated in the 2024 Macau Grand Prix with ART Grand Prix.
 On lap 1 of the main race, Wharton crashed into the barriers at Lisboa, which caused a pileup that took him and several others out of the race.

+2026

+In preparation for his FIA Formula 3 campaign, Wharton would compete in the winter Formula Regional Oceania Trophy with HMD Motorsports.